 There's no easy way out for the money-laundering Byrde family on Ozark.
-The Netflix crime thriller about a Chicago family forced to move to the Ozarks to launder money for a Mexican cartel is one of the streaming service's best originals, and the show, which stars Jason Bateman and Laura Linney, reached new heights in 2020 with its better-than-ever third season.
-While it took almost a year and a half for the show to follow up on its second installment, considering all of the jaw-dropping moments and that final blood-shed shot of the season, fans are already clamoring for more.
-Here's everything we know about Season 4 of Ozark so far.
+The Netflix crime thriller about a Chicago family forced to move to the Missouri Ozarks to launder money for a Mexican cartel is one of the streaming service's best originals, and the show, which stars Jason Bateman and Laura Linney, reached new heights with its better-than-ever third season that earned 18 Emmy nominations in 2020, including one of which Julia Garner took home for Best Supporting Actress in a Drama Series.

 How many episodes will there be in Ozark Season 4?